 Below are the big takeaways of learning how to sell Medicare Supplement insurance:

-- Always carry a copy of the current Medicare and You Handbook on your appointments.
+- Always carry a copy of the 2018 Medicare and You Handbook on your appointments.

-- Medicare Supplements are standardized from carrier-to-carrier, the only difference is price.
+- Medicare Supplement plans are standardized from carrier-to-carrier, the only difference is price.

 - CMS refers to Medicare supplements as Medigap policies and agents refer to them as Med Supps.
 Perfect example of 3 ways to describe the same thing.

-- Follow my process video using Alesco Leads to start analyzing your territories and buying T-65 lists and direct mail data.
+- Follow my process video using Alesco Leads to start analyzing your territories and buying T-65 Medicare lead lists and direct mail data.

-- Higher than average direct mail response rates.
+- Medicare Supplements have higher than average direct mail response rates.

 - Strong renewal commissions.